powerGames1/ALT-support/README.md

 # ALT-support
-Bot discord support reutilisable pour vous
+Bot discord support reusable for you

-# Code simple pour les debut
+# Simple code for the beginning

-code simple ez a config
+simple code ez a config

-# les module
+# module

 npm i discord.js